ItsANameToo/hermod/README.md

-    alias                     Create a bash alias for hermod. snapshot                  Take a new snapshot, or append to the most recent one. rollback                  Roll back to the most recent snapshot.
+    alias                     Create a bash alias for hermod. snapshot                  Take a new snapshot, or append to the most recent one. rollback                  Roll back to the most recent snapshot. share                     Hosts the most recent snapshot on a temporary URL.
 ```

 ## Credits